 The IRS announced it will extend tax deadlines for some taxpayers affected by Hurricane Michael and Hurricane Florence.
 Learn more at the IRS’s Tax Relief in Disaster Situations page and use this State Tax Filing Guidance.

-FinCEN announced that Hurricane Florence victims will have until Jan.
-31, 2019 to file their FBAR reports for the 2017 calendar year.
+FinCEN announced that those affected by Hurricane Florence have until Jan.
+31, 2019 to file their FBAR reports and those affected by Hurricane Michael have until Feb.
+28, 2019 to file their FBAR reports for the 2017 calendar year.

 A casualty loss results from a sudden, unexpected or unusual event.
 In computing casualty losses, it is necessary to determine the type of property involved as the tax treatments for personal property and business-use property differ.